dchu1991/Collatz/readme.md

 each instance has a attribute, intermediate_steps, which is a tuple containing all hailstone numbers starting with the initialized int.

-however the code is flawed such that elements of a loop depends on the order you initialized it.  i recommend you first initialize ThreeNPlusOne(1) before initialize with other positive int instances such that the outcome of intermediate_steps is correct except ThreeNPlueOne(2).
+however the code is flawed such that elements of a loop depends on the order you initialized it.  i recommend you first initialize ThreeNPlusOne(1) before initialize with other positive int instances such that the outcome of intermediate_steps is correct except ThreeNPlueOne(2). you can refer to the test file for details.

 //TODO: make this improvement.